deltadevsde/prism/doc/src/state.md

 We've made significant progress in rollup implementation:

-- Successfully implemented based sequencing with a partially unprivileged sequencer
+- Successfully implemented based sequencing with a batcher + prover
 - Enabled direct base layer update operations for users
 - Developed a robust proof of concept for further refinement